- Day 2 – Nyoninmichi Loop, 15.5km

-I picked up a map of the Nyoninmichi loop trail from the Shukubo Tourist Office in the middle of town and after breakfast I made my way to the start point of the trail, the Nyonindo temple.
+I picked up a map of the Nyoninmichi loop trail from the Shukubo Tourist Office in the middle of town and after breakfast made my way to the start point at Nyonindo temple.

 The map has the loop divided in two colour-coded sections: